mukunda-/treehash/README.md

     608888FEB9F4F3FA
     Time elapsed: 285ms

-Hashing my copy of the Clang codebase takes about 285ms on my system (99% of that time is the system calls; 1% is the hasher), negligible to actual compilation times (multiple hours on my machine for fresh build).
+Hashing my copy of the Clang codebase takes about 285ms on my system, negligible compared to actual compilation times (multiple hours on my machine for fresh build).
+99% of that time is the system calls; 1% is the hasher.
 The treehash might take some several seconds longer on some passes if the system needs to cache things about the files, but that doesn't matter because it's a step that needs to be done anyway for compilation.